project-forth-works/project-forth-works/Data-Structures/Array/README.md

 A buffer is characterized by its buffer-base-address and its size only and you can manage the buffer content as you like.
-One popular way to manage a buffer is to number the items from 0 to the capacity-1 (where capacity is the number of items that can be stored in the buffer) and use the addresse caculation
+One popular way to manage a buffer is to number the items from 0 to the capacity-1 (where capacity is the number of items that can be stored in the buffer) and use the address calculation

 ```
     entry-address = buffer-base-address + index * entry-size